Lab 6: JavaFX and GUIs

 - Then change the

-to “Service”.
+Label to “Service”.

 - Add another

-to the VBox
+HBox to the VBox.

 - Add a

-and a TextField
+Label and a TextField.

 - Fix the layout as described above.